AltSysrq/avalanche/SPEC.md

 than `(\*foo)[42]`.

+After grouping and subscript simplification, the parser recursively walks the structure to perform variable and expander symplification.

+A Bareword beginning with two dolar signs and no other dollar signs has the dollar signs dropped and becomes an Expander syntax unit.

-After grouping and subscript simplification, the parser recursively walks the structure to perform variable symplification.
-For each Bareword syntax unit which contains at least one dollar sign, the following transformation is
+For each remaining Bareword syntax unit which contains at least one dollar sign, the following transformation is applied:
-applied:

 - The Bareword is split into alternating string and variable parts, delimited by dollar signs, with any leading empty string part dropped.
 For example, the